Iceman8911/sugarbox/README.md

 ```

 Both methods accept a callback that can mutate or return a new object.
 The data will be persisted if a persistence adapter is configured.

+Both `setAchievements` and `setSettings` also accept an optional second parameter `emitEvent` (defaults to `true`).
+When set to `false`, it prevents their respective events (`:achievementChange` and `:settingChange`) from being emitted.
+This is useful when calling these methods within their event listeners to avoid infinite recursion.

 ## Cache Adapter